elixir-cldr/cldr/README.md

 ## Testing

-Tests cover the full 514 locales defined in CLDR.
+Tests cover the full 516 locales defined in CLDR.
 Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

 Tests are run on Elixir 1.3.4 and 1.4.2.

-**Note that on 1.3 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds to load tests which, for 514 locales, may not be enough.
+**Note that on 1.3 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds to load tests which, for 516 locales, may not be enough.
 This timeout is configurable on Elixir 1.4.
 You can configure it in `config.exs` (or `test.exs`) as follows:

     config :ex_unit,
       case_load_timeout: 120_000

+### Updating the CDLR data repository if installing from Github

+The CLDR data is maintained in JSON format by the Unicode Consortium on github at https://github.com/unicode-cldr/cldr-json  The appropriate content is maintained as submodules in the `data` directory of this Cldr repository.

+To update the CDLR data, `git pull` each of the submodules.
+For example:

+    git submodule -q foreach git pull -q origin master

+After updating the respository, the locales need to be consolidated into the format used by Cldr.
+This is done by:

+    mix cldr.consolidate